Nebula: Efficient, Private and Accurate Histogram Estimation: Related work

 More recent DP proposals attempt to achieve better utility through using multi-party computation or homomorphic encryption to actually reduce the level of trust required in central DP systems~\cite{bohler2020secure,boehler2022secure,pettai2015combining,cheu2019distributed,corrigan2017prio,bonawitz2017practical,roy2020crypt,bell2022distributed}.
-But these proposals suffer from their own drawbacks, including \textit{i)} requiring network of non-colluding servers, a majority of whom are assumed to behave honestly~\cite{corrigan2017prio}, \textit{ii)} imposing high computation and communication overheads costs~\cite{cheu2019distributed}, \textit{iii)} only being suited for simple aggregation functions~\cite{bonawitz2017practical,boehler2022secure,bohler2020secure,pettai2015combining}, and \textit{iv)} requiring interactive communication between clients and servers.
-Requiring interactions between the servers (more than 1 aggregator server) makes it more difficult to guarantee the non-collusion requirement and it may also have practical costs (e.g., it may be harder to recruit collaborative partners).
+For example, Bell et.al.,~\cite{bell2022distributed} present a protocol for computing DP histograms carried out between two non-colluding aggregation servers.
+In each round of server-to-server communication, each server injects carefully crafted dummy data into its message, ensuring that the additional leakage revealed to other server beyond the output remains differentially private--a DP anonymized histogram of indices to one server and a DP anonymized histogram of values to other server.
+But these proposals suffer from their own drawbacks, including \textit{i)} requiring networks of non-colluding servers, a majority of whom are assumed to behave honestly~\cite{corrigan2017prio}, \textit{ii)} imposing high computation and communication overheads costs~\cite{cheu2019distributed}, \textit{iii)} only being suited for simple aggregation functions~\cite{bonawitz2017practical,boehler2022secure,bohler2020secure,pettai2015combining}, and \textit{iv)} requiring interactive communication between clients and servers.
+Requiring interactions between the servers (more than 1 aggregation server) makes it more difficult to guarantee the non-collusion requirement and it may also have practical costs (e.g., it may be harder to recruit collaborative partners).
 Finally, most DP systems are also limited to one-dimensional data, limiting their utility or applicability to many scenarios.